Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

-# On Demand SDN Slices in ComNetsEmu
+# About
-Project developed for the course "Softwarized and Virtualized Mobile Networks" at the University of Trento
+This is a project developed for the course "Softwarized and Virtualized Mobile Networks" at the University of Trento.
+Authors are:

 **Samuel Casagrande Cecchin** - [s.casagrande.cecchin@studenti.unitn.it](s.casagrande.cecchin@studenti.unitn.it)